-At least half of their website is dedicated to fighting animal testing; fighting over-use of plastic packaging and raising awareness of climate change and generally just being a top-guy (or gal!) when it comes to eco-awareness.
+At least half of their website is dedicated to fighting animal testing; fighting over-use of plastic packaging and raising awareness of climate change.
 And this is exactly how they define and promote their niche.

 Yes, that’s right.
 Lush is a little bit different when it comes to traditional marketing, in the sense that, well, they don’t really do it.
 Pretty much all of their marketing relies on word-of-mouth and a little social media, where they predominantly share original and user-generated content (UGC).
 And it really works.

-Being niche has more benefits than just personalization for consumers, though.
+Being niche has more benefits than just personalisation for consumers, though.
 Whilst narrowing segments of the population concentrated marketing also reduces competition.
 That’s what we like to hear.
-It also leaves room for innovation as well as optimizing brand loyalty and cutting company costs.
+It also leaves room for innovation as well as optimising brand loyalty and cutting company costs.